tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群运维/日志管理/通过控制台使用 CRD 配置日志采集_intl_en.md

 ## Prerequisites
 - Before enabling log collection, ensure that there are sufficient resources on cluster nodes.
-Enabling log collection will occupy some cluster resources.
-  - CPU resources occupied: 0.11 to 1.1 cores by default.
-You can increase the CPU resources as needed if the quantity of logs is too large.
+  - 0.11 to 1.1 cores are required.
+You can increase the CPU resources on your own as needed.
-  - Memory resources occupied: 24 to 560 MB by default.
-You can increase the memory resources as needed if the quantity of logs is too large.
+  - 24 to 560 MB memory is required.
+You can increase the memory resources on your own as needed.
-  - Maximum log length: 512 K for a log.
-The log is truncated if this limit is exceeded.
+  - The maximum size of a log is 512 K. The log is truncated if this limit is exceeded.
-- To use log collection, confirm that nodes in the Kubernetes cluster can access CLS.
-Only Kubernetes clusters of version 1.10 or later support the following log collection features.
+- To use log collection, confirm that nodes in the Kubernetes cluster can access the consumer of logs.
+Only Kubernetes clusters of version 1.10 or higher support the following log collection features.

 ## Concepts

-- **Log Collection Agent**: the agent that TKE uses to collect logs.
+- **Log Collection Agent**: The agent that TKE uses to collect logs.
 It adopts Loglistener and runs within the cluster as a DaemonSet.
-- **Log Rules**: users can use log rules to specify the log collection source, log topic, and log parsing method and configure the filter.
+- **Log Rules**: Configures rules to specify the log collection source, log topic, and log parsing method and configure the filter.
   - The log collection agent monitors changes in the log collection rules, and rule changes take effect within 10 seconds.
   - Multiple log collection rules do not create multiple DaemonSets, but too many log collection rules cause the log collection agent to occupy more resources.
-- **Log Source**: log sources include specified container standard output, files in containers, and node files.
+- **Log Source**: It includes the specified container standard output, files in containers, and node files.
   - When collecting container standard output logs, users can select TKE logs in all containers or specified workloads and specified Pod labels as the log collection source.
   - When collecting container file path logs, users can specify container file path logs in workloads or Pod labels as the collection source.
   - When collecting node file path logs, users can set the node file path as the log collection source.
-- **Consumer**: users can select the logsets and log topics of the CLS as the consumer end.
+- **Consumer**: It can be a logset or a log topic.
-- **Extraction mode**: the log collection agent supports the delivery of collected logs to the user-specified log topic in the format of single-line text, JSON, separator-based text, multi-line text, or full regex.
+- **Extraction mode**: The log collection agent can ship the collected logs to the specified log topic in the format of single-line text, JSON, separator-based text, multi-line text, or full regex.
-- **Filter**: after filter is enabled, logs will be collected according to the specified rules. "key" supports full matching and the rule supports regex matching.
+- **Filter**: Sets filters to collect only logs match the rules. "key" supports full matching and the rule supports regex matching.
 For example, you can set to collect logs containing "ErrorCode = 404".

 ## Directions
 [](id:open)
 ### Enabling log collection

-1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and choose **Cluster OPS** > **Feature Management** in the left sidebar.
+1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and choose **Operation Management** > **Feature Management** in the left sidebar.
 2. At the top of the **Feature Management** page, select the region.
-On the right side of the cluster for which you want to enable log collection, click **Set**, as shown in the figure below:
+Locate the target cluster, click **Set** on the right.
 ![](https://main.qcloudimg.com/raw/3f0743029e71e20e4f3b3bfdd7045bab.png)
-3. On the "Configure Features" page, click **Edit** for log collection, enable log collection, and confirm this operation, as shown in the figure below:
+3. On the **Configure Features** page, click **Edit** for log collection, enable log collection, and confirm this operation, as shown in the figure below:
 ![](https://main.qcloudimg.com/raw/9c1a88b996982ab6112f9032bfa15040.png)

 ### Configuring the log rules

-1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and click **Cluster OPS** > **Log Rules** in the left sidebar.
+1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and click **Operation Management** > **Log Rules** in the left sidebar.
 2. At the top of the “Log Rules” page, select the region and the cluster where you want to configure the log collection rules and click **Create**, as shown in the figure below:
 ![](https://main.qcloudimg.com/raw/e94605fda5b4039d2c3eb285ffb415c0.png)
 3. On the **Create Log Collecting Policy** page, select the collection type and configure the log source.
 Currently, the following collection types are supported: **Container Standard Output**, **Container File Path**, and **Node File Path**.